haberdashPI/Weber.jl/README.md

 The timing of audio playback is close to optimal.
 Below is a graph of the onset errors.
 Note that playback latency places a hard limit on timing errors.
-By default the buffer size for playback is 256 samples, leading to a minimum expected error of ~5.80ms, very close to the emprical latency of onsets of ~6.48ms.
+By default the buffer size for playback is 256 samples, leading to a minimum expected error of ~5.80ms, very close to the emprical error of onsets of ~6.48ms.

 ![Audio-playback Onset Histogram](audio_onset_error.png)